- Scientific name

 Justification

-The saprotrophic Bovista limosa is a characteristic boreal and arctic species with special habitat requirement.
-It has a scattered but stable distribution in Northern Eurasia and in North America.
-The estimated number of localities in Fennoscandia is around 1000 (known sites approx. 150) and the total number of localities globally more than 1500.
-Hence, the population size exceed 20 000 individuals according to IUCN standards.
-The population is not assessed as declining in Fennoscandia (LC in Norway and not assessed in Sweden) and without decline or particular threats.
-On European and on global scale it thus qualifies for a Least Concern assessment.
+Bovista limosa is a characteristic boreal and arctic species with special habitat requirements.
+It has a scattered but stable distribution in northern Eurasia and in North America.
+The estimated number of localities in Fennoscandia is around 1,000 (known sites approx. 150) and the total number of localities globally is more than 1,500.
+Thus the population size is suspected to be very large.
+The population is not considered to be declining in Fennoscandia, without any particular threats.
+Therefore, this species is assessed as Least Concern.

 Taxonomic notes